dhaiducek/github-to-jira-migration/README.md

 Invoke the script using the Python CLI.
 Use arguments to override the `config.json` file, display verbose logging, or run a dry run:

-**NOTE**: Running with `--dry-run` and `-v` prior to migration is highly recommended.
+**NOTE**: Running with `--dry-run` and/or `--dry-run -v` prior to migration is highly recommended.
 While the output is long, you'll be able to verify data that is being passed to Jira.

 ```
 $ python3 jira-migration.py --help